Oasis (band): 1995–1996: (What's the Story) Morning Glory?, international success, and peak popularity

 Noel Gallagher played an Epiphone Sheraton guitar with Union Jack paintwork during the tour promoting (What's the Story) Morning Glory?

 McGuigan briefly left Oasis in September 1995, citing nervous exhaustion.
 He was replaced by Scott McLeod, formerly of the Ya Ya's, who was featured on some of the tour dates as well as in the "Wonderwall" video before leaving abruptly while on tour in the US.
 McLeod contacted Noel, saying he felt he had made the wrong decision.
 Noel replied: "I think you have, too.
 Good luck signing on."
 After McLeod's departure Arthurs briefly shifted to bass guitar before McGuigan was convinced to rejoin.
 The band's appearance on The Late Show with David Letterman was as a foursome with Arthurs on bass.

-Although a softer sound initially led to mixed reviews, Oasis's second album, (What's the Story) Morning Glory?, was a worldwide commercial success, selling over four million copies and becoming the fifth-best-selling album in UK chart history.
+Although a softer sound initially led to mixed reviews, Oasis's second album, (What's the Story) Morning Glory?, was a worldwide commercial success, selling over four million copies and ultimately becoming the third-best-selling album in UK chart history, and the highest-selling studio album in UK history.
 By 2008, it had sold up to 22 million copies globally, making it one of the best-selling albums of all time.
 The album produced two more singles, "Wonderwall" and "Don't Look Back in Anger", which reached numbers two and one.
 It also contained "Champagne Supernova", which featured guitar and backing vocals by Paul Weller and received critical acclaim.
 The song reached number one on the US Modern Rock Tracks chart.
 In November 1995, Oasis played on back-to-back nights at Earls Court in London, the biggest ever indoor gigs in Europe at the time.
 Noel played a customised Sheraton guitar emblazoned with a Union Jack, commercially released by Epiphone as the "Supernova".